 In this session, Daniel confesses that Transformation-as-a-Product has been hiding in plain sight for him for at least a decade, and describes how approaching transformation in this way unlocks a whole world of modern product management tools, techniques, and learning.

 Maybe successful transformation is possible after all.Check the slides

-Programmer and organizational change specialist Dan North applies principles from lean operations and agile software development to help organizations align their technology capabilities with their business objectives.
-With over twenty years of experience in IT, Dan is a frequent speaker at technology conferences worldwide, has published feature articles in numerous software and business publications, and contributed to The RSpec Book: Behaviour Driven Development with RSpec, Cucumber, and Friends and 97 Things Every Programmer Should Know: Collective Wisdom from the Experts.
-The originator of Behaviour-Driven Development (BDD) and Deliberate Discovery, Dan is currently working on his book, Accelerated Agile – from months to minutes, and helping organizations radically improve their delivery.
-He blogs at http://dannorth.net/blog.
+Daniel Terhorst-North uses his deep technical and operational knowledge to help business and technology leaders to optimise digital product organisations.
+He puts people first and finds simple, pragmatic solutions to business and technical problems, often using lean and agile techniques.
+With thirty years of experience in IT, Daniel is a frequent speaker at technology and business conferences worldwide.
+The originator of Behaviour-Driven Development (BDD) and Deliberate Discovery, Dan has published feature articles in numerous software and business publications, and contributed to The RSpec Book: Behaviour Driven Development with RSpec, Cucumber, and Friends and 97 Things Every Programmer Should Know: Collective Wisdom from the Experts.
+He occasionally blogs at https://dannorth.net/blog.